Goopy Geer: History

 In all of his animated appearances, Goopy is depicted as light colored, but in an early promotional drawing for his first cartoon, he had black fur.

 Goopy Geer was the last attempt by animator Rudolf Ising to feature a recurring character in the Merrie Melodies series of films.
-Like most other early sound-era cartoon characters, Ising's Goopy has little personality of his own.
+Like most other early sound-era cartoon characters, Ising's Goopy has little personality of his own, but unlike Foxy and Piggy, his appearance and personality were not a derivative of Bosko.
 Instead, he sings and dances his way through a musical world in perfect syncopation.
 Ising only featured the character in three cartoons.
+Goopy was named after the song of the same name by Herman Hupfeld.

 In the first, "Goopy Geer" (April 16, 1932), he plays a popular pianist entertaining at a nightclub.
-In Ising's other two Goopy films, both in 1932, he cast the dog first as a hillbilly in "Moonlight for Two" (June 11, 1932), then as a court jester in "The Queen Was in the Parlor" (July 9, 1932).
+In Ising's other two Goopy films, both in 1932, he cast the dog first as a hillbilly with a falsetto voice in "Moonlight for Two" (June 11, 1932), then as a court jester in "The Queen Was in the Parlor" (July 9, 1932).
 All of these cartoons also feature Goopy's unnamed girlfriend who debuted without her gangly consort in the earlier Merrie Melodie "Freddy the Freshman" (February 20, 1932).

-A month after Goopy Geer's first cartoon had been released, Walt Disney released a cartoon called "Mickey's Revue" with a character named Dippy Dawg, whose overall appearance was very similar to that of Goopy Geer; due to the close proximity of the two cartoons' releases, there is little chance that either character was intended to be a copy of the other.
+A month after Goopy Geer's first cartoon had been released, Walt Disney Productions released a cartoon called "Mickey's Revue" with a character named Dippy Dawg, whose overall appearance was very similar to that of Goopy Geer; due to the close proximity of the two cartoons' releases, there is little chance that either character was intended to be a copy of the other.
 Dippy Dawg would eventually be renamed to "Goofy".

-Goopy made a cameo in the Bosko cartoon "Bosko in Dutch" (January 14, 1933), but after Ising left Warner Bros. that same year, Goopy and other recurring Merrie Melodies characters were retired, to be later replaced by such recurring characters as Sniffles the Mouse, Inki and the Mynah Bird, the Curious Puppies, and, on two occasions, Porky Pig (a character who was more prevalent in the black and white Looney Tunes).
+Goopy later appeared in three Looney Tunes cartoons starring Bosko: "Ride Him, Bosko!"
+(September 17, 1932), "Bosko the Drawback" (October 22, 1932), and "Bosko in Dutch" (January 14, 1933), but after Ising left Warner Bros. with Hugh Harman for Metro-Goldwyn-Mayer, Ising took the rights of Goopy with him; Goopy was made redundant in favor of a redesigned Bosko and the Happy Harmonies series.
+Turner Entertainment Co. eventually reunited Goopy Geer with his Merrie Melodies library through its purchases of the Metro-Goldwyn-Mayer and Associated Artists Productions library, and eventually back to Warner Bros. which acquired Turner Broadcasting System.